 Over MLKJ weekend I took our older two kids away again.
 We previously made a quick trip to visit the great-grandparents in December, followed by an overnight in Calistoga for New Year’s.
 This is quickly becoming a monthly tradition, as I already have a weekend getaway planned in February.

 Each trip gives me some great uninterrupted time with them, and also gives mom a bit of a break.
 One child is much easier to manage than three.

 We left early on Saturday, which is already my preferred modus operandi for traveling with the kids.
 It gives them a couple hours to snooze, and by the time they wake up fully, we usually have less than 3 hours of driving left.
 I’ve let them watch one movie at this point, and then they only need to entertain themselves for maybe another 90 minutes before we reach our destination.

 Our time in the capital of the Golden State was spent seeing old town Sacramento, the California Railroad Museum, and the Sacramento Zoo.
 I’ll cover each of those separately, among other things, in upcoming posts:

 - Trying (and failing) to help our kids with their constant carsickness

 - Wandering through Old Town Sacramento

-- 3 reasons why you should visit the California Railroad Museum
+- Visiting the California Railroad Museum

 - Holiday Inn Rancho Cordova Review